Pachnoda sinuata: Identification

 The species is part of the large family Scarabaeidae, which also include the scarabs and dung beetles.
 This species is large with a smooth carapace.
 Colouration is variable but basically yellow with dark brown central area broken by yellow spots and a transverse yellow line across the rear of the elytra.

 Diet

 Adult beetles feed on flowers and fruit, often destroying them in the process which makes them unpopular with gardeners.
-While commonly found on exotic plants like roses and camellias, these beetles also feed on a range of indigenous plants including Acacia.

-Breeding

-Adults lay their eggs in manure and compost heaps or among plant roots.
-The pupae develop inside large, egg-shaped protective clay shells.

 Biology

 This species is a popular prey species for many species of bird, such as red-winged starlings and hadada ibises.

 Habitat

 It ranges widely in South Africa and thus are found in a variety of habitats.
 They are commonly found in gardens.